Get Serious About Managing Your Student Loan Debt

 Sound familiar?
 Perhaps you're among the estimated 14 million Americans aged 35 to 49 still paying down their student loans.
-Not fun fact: A recent study by New York Life found that it took respondents 18.5 years, on average, to pay off their student debt versus the “expected” 10.
+Not-fun fact: A recent study by New York Life found that it took respondents 18.5 years, on average, to pay off their student debt versus the “expected” 10.

 Whatever the reason, that debt lingers — and you’re not alone.

 "I have many clients who are still dragging their student loan debt around with them," says Kristin O'Keeffe Merrick, financial advisor at O'Keeffe Financial Partners.
-"What happens is, you take these loans when you're 18 or 20 years old, and you don't pay much attention to them: You pay the minimum, or you go into forbearance during grad school, and grad school adds to the debt.
+"What happens is, you take these loans when you're 18 or 20 years old, and you don't pay much attention to them: you pay the minimum, or you go into forbearance during grad school, and grad school adds to the debt.
 Then you wake up in your late 30s, and you have six figures of debt.
-By that time, you have a mortgage and kids, you're trying to save for college — and you just make the student loan part of your monthly overhead."
+By that time, you have a mortgage and kids, you're trying to save for your own kids' college — and you just make the student loan part of your monthly overhead."